cohesivestack/valgo/README.md

 Valgo is in its early stages, so backward compatibility won't be guaranteed until v1.

-Valgo is used in production by [Statsignal](https://statsignal.dev), but we want community feedback before setting up version 1.
+Valgo is used in production by [Statsignal](https://statsignal.dev), but we want community feedback before releasing version 1.

 # Table of content